Best Memory Cards for Canon EOS R2

 Frequently Asked Questions

-Can I use a UHS-I SD card in the Canon EOS R2?
+Can I use my old UHS-I SD cards in the R2?

 Final Verdict